vichayut-tubtim/hospital-readmission-prediction/README.md

 - The dataset contains historical hospital records and may not represent current healthcare practices.
 - Model performance may change when applied to different hospitals.
-- The model output is a risk score, not a medical diagnosis.
+- The model output is a risk ranking score, not a calibrated probability or medical diagnosis.
 - Feature importance represents model behavior, not direct clinical relationships.
 - Precision is limited because readmission cases are rare.